hcneuj/odeBLP/README.md

                                n_jobs=1) # Specifies how many CPU processors bootstrapping should utilize
 ```
+NOTE: `os.cpu_count()` can be used to determine exactly how many CPU processors are availables for use.
+More processors used results in reduced run-time for bootstrapping.
+Default value for the number of processors to be used is set to 1.

 NOTE: If there are multiple treatment groups, you need to run `DE_Generalized` for each treatment group, separately.

 9. Use `DE_Results` to get fitted line using estimated parameters, confidence intervals for parameters from bootstrapping, and confidence interval band from model fits from bootstrapping results: